Kosmos Energy: Morocco and Western Sahara

 As operator, Kosmos held a 55% interest of the Boujdour Maritime block and 75% interest of the Essaouira block.
 In October 2013, Kosmos reached a farm-out deal with Cairn Energy subsidiary Capricorn Exploration & Development Company Ltd. Under the deal, Cairn took a 20% non-operated interest in Boujdour Maritime block.

 The license of the Boujdour block was signed with the Moroccan state oil company ONHYM.

 Kosmos announced in May 2014 it would plug and abandon its FA-1 well in the Foum Assaka Offshore block.
 While it did not find oil, the company said there was evidence of a working petroleum system and the well provided important seismic calibration details.
 These details were incorporated into the company's petroleum system analysis.

 On March 2, 2015, Kosmos Energy said its CB-1 exploration well in Cap Boujdour made a small discovery.
 The discovery was noncommercial, and the well was plugged and abandoned in February 2018.

 Other African countries

-Kosmos has ownership interests in six blocks offshore Sao Tome and Principe, including two blocks where Kosmos partners with BP.
+Kosmos had ownership interests in six blocks offshore Sao Tome and Principe, including two blocks where Kosmos partnered with BP.
 In 2018, Kosmos announced it would explore a number of blocks offshore with Royal Dutch Shell.
+Shell purchased five of the Kosmos blocks in 2020.
+As of 2022 Kosmos continues to have an interest in Block 5 in Sao Tome.

 With Galp, Kosmos ordered a 3D seismic survey of a large stretch of ocean floor.
 According to The Wall Street Journal, the survey was "one of the biggest offshore oil exploration efforts of its kind in the region".
 The survey was completed on August 20, 2017.

-Kosmos Energy has an offshore license in Congo-Brazzaville for the Marine XXI block, which covers more than 2,300 square km.
-Kosmos Energy signed a production sharing agreement with Congo-Brazzaville and the Société Nationale des Pétroles du Congo.
+Kosmos Energy had an offshore license in Congo-Brazzaville for the Marine XXI block, which covered more than 2,300 square km.
+The company signed a production sharing agreement with Congo-Brazzaville and the Société Nationale des Pétroles du Congo.
+Kosmos terminated the contract in February 2020.

 In 2018, Kosmos Energy partnered with Royal Dutch Shell to explore blocks offshore Namibia.
+In September 2020, Shell entered into an agreement to farm down Kosmos' portfolio of frontier exploration assets.